dbzl-project11/dbzl-project11.github.io/rules/potaras.md

 - Unless otherwise specified, all potaras are restricted to 2 per team.
     - Restricted to one per team: Eternal Life, Style of the Strong, any particular blue potara
+    - "utility" potaras have no such restriction.
+These include
+        - Aura change
+        - Broly's Ring
+        - Flight

 - Blue potaras restricted to one per player

 - If your team wants to use 2 defense potaras, they must be used in one of the following ways.